-The OAQ believes that only architects should have the right to create residential floorplans because they’re the only ones capable of integrating people’s lifestyles and needs into them.
-Architects are trained to maintain the traditions and histories of neighbourhoods and to conduct environmental assessments.
+The OAQ believes that only architects should have the right to create residential floor plans because they’re able to integrate inhabitants’ lifestyles and needs.
+Architects are taught to consider the traditions and histories of neighbourhoods, conduct environmental assessments, and more.

-The OTPQ believes that its members are fully capable of helping clients with their construction and renovation projects.
-Technologists can also create plans, analyze space and implementation requirements, and prepare quotes.
+The OTPQ disagrees that only architects are able to help clients with their construction and renovation projects.
+Technologists can also create plans, analyze space requirements, and prepare estimates.